Defense Plea Bargains

 Not everyone agrees that plea bargains are really a good deal for defendants, especially where many of the considerations seem to favor time, expense and convenience over justice.
 Finally, many defendants agree to plea bargains simply out of fear or ignorance in which case no one is well served - the system or the defendant.

 Deciding whether or not to accept a plea bargain can be difficult.
 With the help of an experienced professional you can get insight into what your chances of winning at trial may be and how the plea may compare to the consequences of a judgment against you at trial.
-Contact a local attorney for a free case review to discuss your case and options to proceed.
+Contact a local criminal defense attorney, who can discuss your case and options to proceed.